kumpelblase2/proxtop/README.md

 Run the application via:
 ```
 npm start
 ```

 Or if you want to build the application:
 ```
 make clean
 make build
-# Or if you want to package it:
+# And if you want to package it:
 make package
 ```